-In connection with various facets of our business, we collect and use personal data, such as name, mailing address, email addresses, mobile phone number, medical and location information, the collection and use of which is regulated by a variety of privacy and security laws, rules and regulations.
-We also receive personal data from third parties for similar purposes and subject to legal obligations.
-Any violations of these rules by us could lead to civil and criminal penalties as well as adverse publicity that could harm our ability to initiate and complete clinical trials.
-In addition, when conducting clinical trials, we must collect and manage all clinical trial data in a manner consistent with applicable laws and regulations, including the Common Rule, Good Clinical Practice ("GCP") guidelines, and FDA human subject protection regulations.
-We also face risks inherent (i) in the collection, use, and selective disclosure of large volumes of personal and non-personal proprietary data and (ii) in the protecting of personal and sensitive data from the Cyber and Technology Risks discussed above with appropriate security measures.
-Privacy and data protection laws, rules and regulations evolve frequently, and their scope may continually change through new legislation, amendments to existing legislation, and changes in enforcement, and may be inconsistent from one jurisdiction to another.
+We collect and use personal information, such as name, mailing address, email addresses, mobile phone number, medical and location information, and the collection and use of this information is regulated by privacy and data protection laws, rules and regulations.
+We also receive personal information from third parties subject to the same legal obligations.
+Violations of these laws could lead to civil and criminal penalties as well as adverse publicity that could harm our ability to initiate and complete clinical trials.
+We also face risks inherent (i) in the collection, use, and selective disclosure of large volumes of personal and non-personal proprietary data and (ii) in the protecting of personal and sensitive information from the Cyber and Technology Risks discussed above.

-Any failure by us or any of our third-party service providers to follow such laws, regardless of fault, could result in significant liability under various state, federal and international privacy, data protection and other laws, including, the laws listed below.
-In addition to the liability related to failing to comply with data security obligations, we may also face liability under state, federal, and internal privacy laws if we handle individual personal information in violation of such applicable laws.
-The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing focus on privacy and data protection issues that may affect our business, including recently enacted laws in all jurisdictions where we operate:
+Any failure by us or any of our third-party service providers to follow such laws, regardless of fault, could result in significant liability or reputational harm under various state, federal and international privacy, data protection and other laws, including, the laws listed below.
+The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing focus on privacy and data protection issues that may affect our business and increase the uncertainty of inconsistent regulator enforcement across jurisdictions that, include but not limited to: